 Requesting ACT Standby Testing

 You can request standby testing for the ACT no later than eight days before a test date.
-Standby testing must be requested through your online ACT account during the “standby request period” - the time between the late registration deadline and eight days before the test.
+Standby testing must be requested through your online ACT account during the standby request period—that is, the time between the late registration deadline and eight days before the test.

 Here's a list of test dates for the upcoming school year along with their standby request deadlines: